FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 ### Separate requests

 1. Execute the request `Client/1.
-Get contract offers for asset` Choose a contract offer of the response body.
+Get dataset for asset` Choose a policy of the response body.

-2. Put the contract offer inside of request `Client/2.
-Initiate negotiation with contractOffer`'s body and execute said request.
+2. Put the policy inside of request `Client/2.
+Initiate negotiation with contractOffer`'s body (policy field) and execute said request.

 3. If everything went right, request `2` returns an agreementID.
 Update the postman collection's agreementID variable with the response value.